hitesh-mori/hitesh-mori/README.md

 - I am a 3rd-year CSE student at Nirma University, Ahmedabad.

-- ⚡ I have developed a total of 11 Android/iOS Mobile applications (4 personal projects, 4 Hackathon projects, 3 freelancing projects).

-- 📧 Mail for freelancing projects - [Mail now](mailto:apyarshdevelopment@gmail.com)

-- 🥇 I have participated in 8 hackathons, and in each one, my team and I secured a position in the top 10.
-Additionally, in one of these hackathons, we reached 2nd place.

 ### 🔧 Languages, Frameworks, Databases, and Tools :

 #### **Languages**